 You can follow the same steps above for any other free countdown timer widget that you prefer to use.
 Some of the most popular ones include Powr.io, Tickcounter and Countdownto.
 These sites allow you to learn how to make a countdown timer and customize it according to your site’s appearance.

-Just like any other marketing tool, countdown timers can be effective in attracting conversions and improving user experience when used well.
+Just like any other marketing tool, countdown stopwatches can be effective in attracting conversions and improving user experience when used well.
 Here are a few best practices that you should keep in mind when implementing this strategy.

 1. Customize your countdown timer according to your branding